adriaferrer/Vimet/README.md

 * Lineitem requires shipping: identifies whether the item requires shipping (int)
 * Lineitem taxable: defines whether the item is taxable (int)
 * Lineitem fulfillment status: defines whether the item was finally included in the order (str)

+**Customers**
+* Customer: customer id (int)
+* Accepts marketing: describes whether the client has agreed to receive marketing (int)
+* Shipping City: Described the city the order was sent to (str)
+* Customer_class: artificial variable created from the number of orders a client has made (str)

 ### Data Wrangling and Cleaning
 We start with the ETL process.
 The data is obtained via a csv provided by Vimet that includes all the information from the Shopify server.
 This process could be automatized in future steps.
 Once the data is obtained, we run a first script to transform and load the data to our SQL database.This transformation includes dividing the whole database into the corresponding tables.